bas-ansible-roles-collection/php5-nginx/README.md

 ## Overview

 * Installs the latest stable version of PHP-FPM from non-system, or optionally, from system only sources
+* Configures the PHP configuration file for the CLI SAPI with safe and secure defaults

 ## Quality Assurance